• Skip to primary navigation

 • Decoupage glue

-• Decoupage scissors or fine artist brush and a cup of water
+• Decoupage scissors, a fine artist's brush, and a cup of water

 • Paint